pingcap/docs-tidb-operator/en/upgrade-tidb-operator.md

 This document describes how to upgrade TiDB Operator to a specific version.
 You can choose either [online upgrade](#online-upgrade) or [offline upgrade](#offline-upgrade).

-> **Note:**
->
-> You can check the currently supported versions of TiDB Operator using the `helm search repo -l tidb-operator` command.
-> If the command output does not include the latest version, update the repo using the `helm repo update` command.
-For details, refer to [Configure the Help repo](tidb-toolkit.md#configure-the-helm-repo).

 ## Online upgrade

 If your server has access to the internet, you can perform online upgrade by taking the following steps: